 Finding it hard to give up bread?
-This keto bread will make your life much easier, as it can be used for sandwiches and is perfect for toast.
+This keto bread will make your life much easier, the best low carb bread on the internet made with almond flour.

 Most keto bread recipes can taste very eggy or crumble easily.
 Amazingly, this bread has little to no eggy taste.
 Best of all, it actually holds together and works for sandwiches and toasties just like wheat bread.